Speech Therapy SOAP Note Examples and Guide

 Founder & CEO, RelyCare

-Adham is the founder of RelyCare, an AI-powered documentation platform built for speech-language pathology clinics.
-He writes about clinical technology, SLP practice management, and building healthcare software from Egypt.
+Adham is the founder of RelyCare, an AI documentation platform built for speech-language pathology clinics.
+He writes from a product-builder's perspective about clinical workflows, documentation technology, and the evidence clinics should demand before adopting AI.
+Clinical and legal decisions should be checked against the primary sources linked in each guide.

 Connect on LinkedIn